 Additional Elements of Schutzhund Dog Training

-There are more elements of German Shepherd Schutzhund Training.
-Schutzhund classes will vary enormously with the education and training the handler has received himself or herself.
-Accordingly, today most Schutzhund classes seem to include Clicker dog training.
-Although not all Schutzhund trainers will use a dog training clicker, Clicker dog training has become a nearly universal method that works very well with German Shepherds too.
+There exist more elements of German Shepherd Schutzhund Training.
+Schutzhund classes vary enormously with the education and training the handler has received himself or herself.

-The essence of Schutzhund Training is to provide your dog with a very specific set of skills in order to complete the given task quickly, smoothly, and efficiently.
+At its core Schutzhund Training exists to provide the participating dogs with a very specific set of skills in order to complete the given task quickly, smoothly, and efficiently.

 - Do you seek prestige?

 - Do you seek dog exercise or joint exercise?